Fujifilm X-E3 vs X-T1

 The Fujifilm X-E3 and the Fujifilm X-T1 are two digital cameras that were officially introduced, respectively, in September 2017 and January 2014.
 Both the X-E3 and the X-T1 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 The X-E3 has a resolution of 24 megapixels, whereas the X-T1 provides 16 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Fujifilm X-E3 and the Fujifilm X-T1?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Fujifilm X-E3 and the Fujifilm X-T1 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-E3 – represents 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T1 is notably larger (30 percent) than the Fujifilm X-E3.
 Moreover, the X-T1 is markedly heavier (31 percent) than the X-E3.
 It is noteworthy in this context that the X-T1 is splash and dust-proof, while the X-E3 does not feature any corresponding weather-sealing.